Irreducibility of a sum of polynomials depending on disjoint sets of variables

 \section{Abstract}

-In this article, we give two different sufficient conditions for the irreducibility of a polynomial of more than one variable, over the field of complex numbers, that can be written as a sum of two polynomials which depend on mutually disjoint sets of variables.
+In this article, we give two different sufficient conditions for the irreducibility of a polynomial of more than one variable, over an algebraically closed field, that can be written as a sum of two polynomials which depend on mutually disjoint sets of variables.
 These conditions are derived from analyzing the Newton polytope of such a polynomial and then applying the `Irreducibility criterion' introduced by Gao.